rusiaaman/wcgw/README.md

 ## Updates

+- [6 Oct 2025] Model can now run multiple commands in background.
+ZSH is now a supported shell.
+Multiplexing improvements.

 - [27 Apr 2025] Removed support for GPTs over relay server.
 Only MCP server is supported in version >= 5.

 - [24 Mar 2025] Improved writing and editing experience for sonnet 3.7, CLAUDE.md gets loaded automatically.